Grazina-S/Sprint1/README.md

 pip install --index-url https://test.pypi.org/simple/ my_basic_calculator

 ## Usage
+import it:
+from my_basic_calculator.calculator import Calculator

+then create an instance of Calculator class and use the five available functions:

 - add - add any amount of numbers
 - substract/divide/multiply - substracts/divide/multiply any amount of numbers.
 If memory = 0 it will  take the first number from the list of arguments and use it as default.
 If only one argument is entered, default will be 0 or the result of previous operation.